Course Information and Policies

 Lecture: The course includes three 50-minute lectures per week.
 Lecture videos are distributed online before each live lecture.
-You are welcome to view the content either live or on video, but watching videos and then attending live lecture will be highly redundant.
+Most students prefer the videos, but some prefer the live lecture experience.
+You are welcome to view the content either way, but watching videos and then attending live lecture will be highly redundant.

 Links to video lectures will appear on the course website.
 Screencasts of the live lecture will be published approximately 36 hours after each event, and links will also appear on the course website.